-In the Primary classes, learning outcomes are measured on multiple parameters including verbal, class assignments, class activities (both individual and group), written assignments and co-scholastic subjects.
+The teacher's role is that of "a mentor, philosopher and guide, who is constantly facilitating the learner to remain motivated and delve deeper into the subject and related fields of study".
+In the Primary classes, learning outcomes are measured based on multiple parameters including verbal, class assignments, class activities (both individual and group), written assignments and co-scholastic subjects.
 Assessments are aimed towards focus on developing all aspects of an individual’s personality.
 In addition to marks and grades for academic performance, the school gives a detailed assessment of the child’s progress in each subject, his or her personality and work habits.

 In Secondary, assessment is both formative (continuous) and summative (based on exams and tests), allowing teachers to build up a picture of the 'whole child', in line with the vision of the CBSE.
 Throughout all phases of education within the Primary school, SAS focuses on academic progress as well as providing opportunities to enable children to achieve their full potential in a wide range subjects including English, Arabic, Hindi/French, Mathematics, Science, Social and Environmental Science, Computers, Physical Education, Visual Arts, Performing Arts (Music/Dance/Instrumental) and Islamic Studies.